HenrikStiernstedt/Quiz/README.md

 * "I'm confidnet"-taunt emotion indicator as well as "I have no clue"-indicator.
 Just for fun, or maybe with some penalty if a confident player guesses wrong.
 Maybe a counter for most taunts in a game?

+* More automatication for question types.
+Maybe with some kind of template to follow, or just skip some of the freedom the Quizmaster has today that really is not needed.

+* Preconfigured questions.
+Today it's mostly an answering sheet and protocol, not good at displaying questions, even though it's possible.

+* Better flow when displaying the correct answer and more satisfying animations when you get points.
+Sounds!
+Stars!

+* Postpone the adding of correct stores to the total score.
+Give all points at the same time and then reorder the player list.

 How to run as QuizMaster